Strolling through Montpellier of yesterday and today

 From Saint-Roch station (S) to Place de la Comédie (1):

-- Protestant temple (1870).
+- Protestant church (1870).

-- Large Art Deco buildings.
+- Large Art Deco-style buildings.

-- Montpellier Opera-Comédie (1888).
+- Montpellier Opéra-Comédie (1888).

 - Fountain of the Three Graces.